Salix nigra

-Salix nigra, the black willow, is a species of willow native to eastern North America, from New Brunswick and southern Ontario west to Minnesota, and south to northern Florida and Texas.
+Salix nigra, or the black willow, is a species of willow native to a large portion of North America, from New Brunswick and southern Ontario west to Arizona and California, and south to northern Florida and Texas.

 Description

 Salix nigra is a medium-sized deciduous tree, the largest North American species of willow, growing to 10–30 m tall, exceptionally up to 45 m, with a trunk 50–80 cm diameter.
 The bark is dark brown to blackish, becoming fissured in older trees, and frequently forking near the base.
 The shoots are slender and variable in color from green to brown, yellow or purplish; they are (like the related European Salix fragilis) brittle at the base, snapping evenly at the branch junction if bent sharply.
 The foliage buds are 2–4 mm long, with a single, pointed reddish-brown bud scale.
 The leaves are alternate, long, thin, 5–15 cm long and 0.5–2 cm broad, usually somewhat falcate, dark, shiny green on both sides or with a lighter green underside, with a finely serrated margin, a short petiole and a pair of small stipules.
 It is dioecious, with small, greenish yellow to yellow flowers borne on catkins 2.5–7.5 cm long in early spring at the same time as the new leaves appear.
 The fruit is a 5 mm capsule which splits open when mature to release the numerous minute, down-covered seeds.
 The leaves turn a lemon yellow in the fall.